dancosta154/Image_Recognition_CNN/README.md

 Once my data had been transformed properly, I then built the architecture for my convulational neural network.
 The model incorporates three convolutional and maxpooling layers,  followed by two fully connected (dense) layers, a dropout layer (to assist with potential overfitting), and finally a non-linear layer.
 As convolutional networks operate linearly, this final layer introduces non-linearity to the activation map.
 As this model is a binary classification, in that the intent of this model is to determine whether or not smoke is present within an image, I used the sigmoid activation function which calculates the probabilities between 0 and 1.

-The following image outlines the architecture of a model similar to the one I generated:

 <!-- <img src="./cnn_architecture.jpeg" width="100" height="100"> -->

 ### Model Performance